 570.220.0204 (talk or text)

 Eventually, I blew the dust off my camera, which I had barely used in years, and I started photographing subjects in my immediate vicinity.
 By doing so, I started seeing things that had been invisible or irrelevant to me in the past.
 Backyard birds.
 Bubbling creeks.
 Blossoming wildflowers.
 Bent spoon garden art.
 Barnyard Billy goats.
-Back-alley barbershops.
+Back alley barbershops.
 And those are just the ones that begin with the letter “b”!

 These things might seem trivial to big city sophisticates, but they add meaning and joy to everyday life in our neck of the woods, and they strengthen our shared sense of community and place.
 In the process of photographing these objects, I felt a deepening connection to the people, places, and natural amenities that make our region special.

 As a student at Princeton University, I studied fine art photography with Emmet Gowin, a renowned artist whose works have been exhibited worldwide.
 Emmet believed that a photograph can be created to tell a story, to evoke an emotional response, or to give form to a creative vision.
 A photograph can be a work of art.
-I was inspired by Emmet’s vision and hoped to follow in his footsteps, but after graduating from college, I had to put my photography on the back burner in order to earn a living and raise a family.
+I was inspired by Emmet’s vision and hoped to follow in his footsteps, but after graduating from college, I had to put photography on the back burner to earn a living and raise a family.

 A note about photographic prints

-Today, many photographers are uninvolved in the process of creating physical prints from their digital images.
-I take the opposite approach and print all my photographs with my own in-house equipment.
-I produce them one at a time and frequently make small adjustments along the way, so that no two prints are exactly alike.
-This is a practice that traditional printmakers and lithographers used for centuries, regarding each print as a unique work of art rather than as a copy, reproduction, or part of a run of identical impressions.
+I print my photographs one at a time and often make small adjustments along the way, so that no two prints are ever exactly alike.
+This is a practice that traditional printmakers used for centuries, regarding each print as a unique work of art rather than as a copy, reproduction, or part of a series of identical impressions.
+This method is time-consuming, complicated, and expensive, and absolutely thrilling when the prints turn out well.

 Arthur Sterngold